Catsuko/Gangplank/README.md

 }
 ```

-In both cases we need to define multiple fields and then go about writing the same boilerplate to find the value we want.
+In both cases we need to define multiple fields and then go about writing the same `random/interpolate` function to find the value we want.

 ## Usage